AudiusProject/audius-k8s-manifests/README.md

 Note - If you are using an external managed Postgres database (version 11.1+), enter the db url into the `audius_db_url` and the `audius_db_url_read_replica` fields.
 If there's no read replica, enter the primary db url for both env vars.

+Make sure that your service exposes all the required environment variables.
 See wiki [here](https://github.com/AudiusProject/audius-protocol/wiki/Discovery-Node:-Configuration-Details#required-environment-variables) for full list of env vars and descriptions.

 2.)
 Install config map, service and volume objects
 ```